activeprospect/integration-harness/README.md

 The first level keys match the core functions of a standard "request/response" integration: `validate()`, `request()`, and `response()`.
 They are arrays, each element representing one test case, separated by a line with just a dash (`-`).
 Within each, test inputs and expected outputs are defined, which the harness will use to test each function.

+A value for `should` can optionally be included with each case.
+This is helpful for self-documenting, describing the cases in the UI view, and providing feedback in the command-line output.

 As in the integration code itself, the inputs for `validate()` and `request()` are called `vars`, while for `response()` the input - representing a server response, not the `vars` snowball - is instead called `res`.
 For all three, the expected return data is called `expected`.
 (If the expectation is that nothing should be returned, as with a call to `validate()` that passes all validation checks, then `expected` should not be defined.)

 If extra data is needed for `request()` that isn't available on `vars`, such as API keys or timestamps, those can be set as `extra_vars`.